Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 	- '01' Layer III
 	- '00' Undefined

-	This discrepancy may indicate a possible error in the documentation.
+	This discrepancy may indicate a possible error in the woke documentation.
 	Testing indicated that only Layer II is actually working, and that the minimum bitrate should be 192 kbps.